 Mathematics Grade 1 Practice Questions

-1. George has 5 pieces of candy in his lunch.
-Fred has 2 fewer candies than George.
+1. Jackson has five pieces of candy in his lunch.
+Fred has two fewer candies than Jackson.
 How many candies does Fred have?

 1. 2